-3.2 Human Exposure
+3.1.
+Human exposure

-The potential for human health risk from consumption of San Francisco Bay fish contaminated with MeHg was first recognized in the 1970s following a multiagency survey of Hg in the California environment (Interagency Committee on

-Environmental Mercury, 1971).
+The potential for human health risk from consumption of San Francisco Bay fish contaminated with MeHg was first recognized in the 1970s following a multiagency survey of Hg in the California environment (Interagency Committee on Environmental Mercury, 1971).
 This survey found Hg in freshwater and estuarine fish throughout the state and higher levels in some fish in the Bay, the Delta, and nearby reservoirs downstream of New Almaden.
-A fish consumption advisory was issued for striped bass (Morone saxatilis) from the Bay and Delta in 1971, and further studies led to advisories for several reservoirs downstream of New Almaden, where no consumption of fish was advised due to very high levels of Hg (1) to >2 ppm wet weight - unless otherwise specified, all tissue concentrations are presented on a wet weight basis) (California Department of Health Services, 1987).
-A more comprehensive survey of fish from San Francisco Bay in 1994 (Fairey et al., 1997) found mean MeHg levels ranging from 0.07 to 1.26 ppm in nine sport fish species popular with consumers (SFEI, 2000): walleye surfperch (Hyperprosopona argenteum), white surfperch (Phanerodon furcatus), shiner surfperch (Cymatogaster aggregata), white croaker (Genyonemus lineatus), California halibut (Paralichthys californicus), white sturgeon (Acipenser transmontanus), striped bass, brown smoothhound (Mustelus henlei), and leopard shark (Triakis semifasciata).
-Polychlorinated biphenyls (PCBs) and pesticides were also measured and a Baywide advisory for the general population to limit consumption of all fish to two meals per month was issued by the California Office of Environmental Health Hazard Assessment (OEHHA, 1994).
-MeHg levels were an important determinant of advice for sharks, sturgeon, and striped bass, but PCBs were more important for white croaker and surfperches.
-Women of childbearing age and children were advised to eat only one meal of Bay fish per month, and not to consume large-sized shark and striped bass due to the greater sensitivity of the developing nervous system to MeHg.
+A fish consumption advisory was issued for striped bass (Morone saxatilis) from the Bay and Delta in 1971, and further studies led to advisories for several reservoirs downstream of New Almaden, where no consumption of fish was advised due to very high levels of Hg (1 to > 2 ppm wet weight-unless otherwise specified, all tissue concentrations are presented on a wet weight basis) (California Department of Health Services, 1987).
+A more comprehensive survey of fish from San Francisco Bay in 1994 (Fairey et al., 1997) found mean Hg levels ranging from 0.07 to 1.26 ppm in nine sport fish species popular with consumers (SFEI, 2000).
+In response to this survey, a Bay-wide advisory for the general population to limit consumption of all fish to two meals per month was issued by the California Office of Environmental Health Hazard Assessment (OEHHA, 1994).
+Hg levels were an important determinant of advice for shark species (leopard shark [Triakis semifasciata] and brown smoothhound [Mustelus henlei]), white sturgeon (Acipenser transmontanus), and striped bass.
+Women of childbearing age and children were advised to eat only one meal of Bay fish per month, and not to consume large-sized shark and striped bass.

-In 2011 OEHHA used data collected between 1997 and 2009 (Table 1) to develop anupdated and more comprehensive fish consumption advisory for the Bay (Gassel et al., 2011).
-OEHHA developed Bay-wide advice for each species based on Bay-wide mean contaminant concentrations over this sampling period, because consistent localized contaminant patterns for MeHg (and PCBs) for all species were not evident.
-The advisory included new species - Chinook salmon (Oncorhynchus tshawytscha), jacksmelt (Atherinopsis californiensis), brown rockfish (Sebastes auriculatus), and red rock crab (Cancer productus) - all of which had relatively low MeHg levels.
-Although MeHg concentrations in fish varied between years, no consistent increasing or decreasing trend was found (Davis et al., 2011).
-A very similar pattern of MeHg accumulation among species was observed from 1994 through 2009.
+In 2011 OEHHA used data collected between 1997 and 2009 (Table 1) to develop an updated and more comprehensive fish consumption advisory for the Bay (Gassel et al., 2011).
+The advisory included new species - Chinook salmon (Oncorhynchus tshawytscha), jacksmelt (Atherinopsis californiensis), brown rockfish (Sebastes auriculatus), and red rock crab (Cancer productus) - all of which had relatively low Hg levels.
 Only shark species exceeded OEHHA's MeHg advisory threshold for no consumption (0.44 ppm).
-The advisory allowed at least one serving per week (32 g d-1) of all other species by women 18-45 and children 1-17 if MeHg was the only contaminant in Bay fish.
-This sensitive population was advised not to consume striped bass and sturgeon due to the additional levels of PCBs in these species.
+The advisory allowed at least one serving per week

+$(32~{\rm g~d^{-1}})$ of all other species by women 18-45 and children 1-17 if MeHg was the only contaminant in Bay fish.
 Local data indicate that consumption rates are generally below these OEHHA guidelines (SFEI, 2000).
 Asians (from many countries) and African Americans had the highest consumption rates, with a highest average for any ethnic group of 22.4 g d-1 for Pacific islanders (SFEI, 2000).